Why do it at all?

 How long does it take?

-The world record for cycling between Lands End and John o'Groats on a conventional bike currently stands at just over 44 hours!
+The current world record for cycling between Lands End and John o'Groats on a conventional bike was set in 2018 with a crazily fast time of 43hrs 25 mins!
 Obviously you don't need to be quite this fast 😉

 For some people their goal is to complete the ride in the shortest time they can, for others it's simply to finish it.
 Cycling it in 5 days is not uncommon but the majority of people take anywhere from 10 to 21 days - I took it even slower and rode it in 29 days.
 Many people aim for 2 weeks to fit around their holiday allowance from work.
 You can take as long as you want to cycle it though - just aim for whatever you can achieve and which fits in with your personal objectives and constraints.